openvinotoolkit/openvino/README.md

  - [License](#license)

-OpenVINO™ is an open-source software toolkit for optimizing and deploying deep learning models.
+Welcome to OpenVINO™, an open-source software toolkit for optimizing and deploying deep learning models.

 - **Inference Optimization**: Boost deep learning performance in computer vision, automatic speech recognition, natural language processing, and many other common tasks.
 - **Flexible Model Support**: Use models trained with popular frameworks such as TensorFlow, Pytorch, ONNX, Keras, and PaddlePaddle.